Can you tap a creature while attacking?

 When it comes to tapping a creature while attacking, timing is crucial.
 By understanding the different scenarios and possibilities, you can master this complex aspect of Magic: The Gathering.
 Remember: tapping a creature while attacking can prevent damage, prevent destruction, and preserve its abilities.
 Whether you’re a seasoned pro or an up-and-coming mage, this knowledge will empower you to make the right moves in the heat of battle.

-- Can you still get Greninja scarlet?
+- Can you get Sims 4 without EA Play?